thesalmonification/DSCI400_Revamp/README.md

 A revamped repository, allowing for direct communication with Google Collab.
 Created on March 2, 2020 for the DSCI 400 Health Team: Analyzing EEG Emotions

+To replicate our Data Science pipeline, please enter the "Data_Wrangling" folder and follow the instruction in the README.md file.

 WARNING WARNING WARNING: THIS IS A PUBLIC REPOSITORY; DO NOT INCLUDE RAW DATA ON THIS REPOSITORY